MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/how-to-deactivate-item-cost-tracking.md

 ---
-    title: How to: Deactivate Item Cost Tracking | Microsoft Docs
+    title: How to Deactivate Item Cost Tracking | Microsoft Docs
     description: When inventory is not tracked for an item, the item cost does not need to be tracked, and an item ledger entry does not need to be created.
     services: project-madeira
     documentationcenter: ''